 How to Make a Shrimp Boil

-Making a shrimp boil with corn and potatoes requires more time than you’d likely spend in the kitchen, but waiting for everything to boil and cook through is the only “hard” part about this recipe!
+Making a shrimp seafood boil with corn and potatoes requires more time than youโd likely spend in the kitchen, but waiting for everything to boil and cook through is the only โhardโ part about this recipe!

-If you don’t want to make your own stock and are pressed for time or energy, as I already mentioned, just use store-bought chicken or vegetable stock.
+- Make the stock by combining all the ingredients in a large stockpot and boiling them over high heat.
+Then, strain the veggies with a slotted spoon.
+If you donโt want to make your own stock and are pressed for time or energy, as I already mentioned, just use store-bought chicken or vegetable stock.

-- Drain everything and get ready to serve with the scrumptious butter sauce!
+- Drain cooking liquid, and get ready to serve with the scrumptious butter sauce!

 Recipe FAQs